OrenjiAkira/ACL2D/README.md

 Please note that this is for simple top-down adventure games.
 Too many _moving bodies_ can result in performance issues.
-I didn't use any complex algorythms to make it more efficient because simply there is no need.
+I didn't use any complex algorithms to make it more efficient because simply there is no need.
 Also because I wanted to allow bodies of different dimensions to work, so I couldn't separate them in tile-based grids.